Flora MacKenzie & Ninette Gowns

 Flora closed Ninette Gowns in about 1958.

 Text by Kelly Dix.
 Banner image of a Ninette Gowns garment and sketch.
-Photo by Clifton Firth courtesy of Auckland Libraries Sir George Grey Special Collections, 34-N5A.
+Photo by Clifton Firth, courtesy of Auckland Libraries Heritage Collections, 34-N5A.